SQL Server (MSSQL)

 docker compose up -d mssql

 It runs as its own container with no depends_on in compose.yml.
+Name any other services alongside it to start them together, for example ./laradock start mssql redis.

 Stop SQL Server